 - Get aggregate insights into the entire schedule of jobs to identify issues before they impact individual jobs

+Native tools like Windows Task Scheduler often involve a DIY approach to implementation.
+It’s up to your IT team to use their already scarce time to figure out workarounds, troubleshoot, and ensure your jobs are running smoothly.
+JAMS offers more than just a tool.
 With the built-in conversion utility from JAMS, you can easily migrate Windows scheduled tasks, including all their properties.
 Import jobs residing on any Windows server throughout your network.
 The conversion process takes just minutes and enables you to apply dozens of new properties to schedule and trigger jobs according to the unique requirements of your business.

 See How JAMS Offers a More Robust Job Scheduler for Your Business